Keenan Allen Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Season Stats

 - Allen's 698 receiving yards (77.6 per game) lead the Chargers.
-He has 65 receptions on 93 targets with two touchdowns.
+He has 65 catches on 93 targets with two touchdowns.

 - Allen has been the target of 93 of his team's 354 passing attempts this season, or 26.3% of the target share.

-- Allen has seen the ball thrown his way 14 times in the red zone this season, 28.0% of his team's 50 red zone pass attempts.
+- With 14 targets in the red zone this season, Allen has been on the receiving end of 28.0% of his team's 50 red zone pass attempts.

-- The Chargers have called a pass in 63.3% of their plays from scrimmage this year while staying on the ground 36.7% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Chargers, who rank 16th in the NFL in points scored, have dropped back to pass 63.3% of the time while opting for the ground attack 36.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Steelers.